SB-169

 Plain Language

-Health carriers must ensure their AI utilization review tools are applied equally to all patients and configured consistently across all subscriber groups and individuals covered by a health benefit plan.
-The tool must produce the same results for patients with similar clinical presentations and considerations — no subscriber group or individual may receive differential AI-driven review outcomes.
-Carriers must also ensure the tool complies with applicable HHS regulations and guidance.
-This is a non-discrimination and consistency obligation specific to AI-driven utilization review, distinct from the individualized-data requirement in Section 1(1)-(2).
+Health carriers must ensure their AI utilization review tools are applied equally and consistently for all patients and across all subscriber groups and individuals covered by a health benefit plan.
+The tools must be configured so that patients with similar clinical presentations receive the same decisions, and the tools must comply with applicable HHS regulations and guidance.
+This is a non-discrimination and consistency requirement specific to healthcare AI utilization review that has no precise sub-obligation match in the taxonomy.

 Statutory Text